nfriedly/node-bestzip/readme.md

 * `source`: Path or paths to files and folders to include in the zip file.
 String or Array of Strings.
 * `destination`: Path to generated .zip file.
 * `cwd`: Set the Current Working Directory that source and destination paths are relative to.
 Defaults to `process.cwd()`
+* `level`: Set the level of compression.
+(Number 0-9, with 0 being no compression and 9 being the most compressed.)

 ## How to control the directory structure